opitzconsulting/Coding-Dojo-OC-MeetUps/README.md

-**There are three ways to set-up your environment for developing Alexa skills during our Hackathon  on February 26, 2018**.
+**There are three ways to set-up your environment for developing Alexa skills during oyour Alexa event*.
 You can use ready VM (https://drive.google.com/file/d/1njIgepwzL85JYFIMrVLIcdbe4wL6FlV7/view ) or use described here Docker Solution with your lokal machine or programm Alexa in the other way ;)

 My solution is based on node.js and lokal docker environment.
 You can add to your development stack so many technologies you want.
 Everything is possible with Docker!